tprelog/iocage-gogs/README.md

 #### Installation

-**Gogs is available from the Communtity Plugins page on FreeNAS 11.3**
+**Gogs is available from the Community Plugins page on FreeNAS 11.3**

 ![img][FreeNAS_plugins]